 Between September and November, 2015 the Company performed geological and soil geochemical surveys, rock sampling, ultra violet lamp prospecting, a property-wide low-level airborne magnetic and radiometric geophysical survey, and collection of a 450 kg bulk metallurgical sample from the outcropping Ridley Creek (RC) prospect.
-On October 29th 2015, the Company announced that drilling at the road-accessible Nightcrawler- Creek zone returned 5.0 metres of 1.0% WO3.
+On October 29th 2015, the Company announced that drilling at the road-accessible Nightcrawler-Creek zones returned 5.0 metres of 1.0% WO3.
 On November 23rd, 2015, the Company announced that step-out holes 200 metres west and 450 metres east of the Creek zone, returned 6.5 metres of 0.21% WO3 and 1.8 metres of 0.23% WO3, respectively.
-In total 8 holes totalling 1500 metres tested the Creek zone and traced the favorable tungsten-bearing unit 450 metres higher in elevation, the South Grid soil survey identified strongly positive tungsten in soil covering approximately 1.25 km by 500 metres in dimension.
-Geological work on Deception Mountain located additional tungsten-bearing skarn layers above the BN, RC and BK zones that increase the potential for resources in these areas.
-Samples from the BK zone include 3.57% W03, 0.34 g/t gold, 2.9 g/t silver, 1060 g/t bismuth and 3.5 g/t indium that is 40 metres south of previous trenching, and improves this prospect's potential for at-surface high grade tungsten.
+In total 8 holes totalling 1500 metres tested the Creek zone and traced the favorable tungsten-bearing unit 450 metres east and it remains undefined and open to further expansion.
+One kilometre south and 150 metres higher in elevation, the South Grid soil survey identified strongly positive tungsten in soil covering approximately 1.25 km by 500 metres in dimension.
+Geological work on Deception Mountain located additional tungsten-bearing skarn layers above the BN, RC and BK zones and further north that increase the potential for resources in these areas.
+Samples from the BK zone include 3.57% WO3, 0.34 g/t gold, 2.9 g/t silver, 1060 g/t bismuth and 3.5 g/t indium that is 40 metres south of previous trenching, and improves this prospect's potential for at-surface high grade tungsten.

-The airborne magnetic and radiometric survey returned a number of geologically interesting features in proximity to known mineralized zones however results were received too late in the year to follow-up on the ground, and it requires a surface review before any interpretation can be drawn.
+The airborne magnetic and radiometric survey returned a number of geologically interesting features in proximity to known mineralized zones; however, results were received too late in the year to follow-up on the ground, and a surface review is required before any interpretation can be drawn.

 On March 15th, 2016, the Company announced the first NI43-101 resource estimate of the Ridley Creek (RC) zone.
-The Ridley Creek zone contains 505,000 tonnes of 0.468% WO3 indicated and 280,000 tonnes of 0.456% WO3 inferred at a 4.1: 1 strip ratio within a larger inventory, and the deposit remains open to further expansion.
+The Ridley Creek zone contains 505,000 tonnes of 0.468% WO3 indicated and 280,000 tonnes of 0.456% WO3 inferred at a 4.1: 1 strip ratio within a larger inventory, and the deposit remains open to further definition and expansion.

 On May 26th 2016, the Company announced detailed mineralogy of the Ridley Creek zone trench sample.
-Results include determination that the sample has an average specific gravity of 2.95, and that a gravity concentrate consisting of the \geq 3.5 g/cm3 fraction will contain 95.1% of the total scheelite and 18.1% of the mass.
+Results include determination that the sample has an average specific gravity of 2.95, and that a gravity concentrate consisting of the ≥3.5 g/cm3 fraction will contain 95.1% of the total scheelite within18.1% of the mass.
 The mineralogy further demonstrates that at a crush size of 2 mm, 80% of the mass can be rejected while maintaining high tungsten recovery.
-SGS prepared a general process flowsheet which anticipates grind, gravity (tabling), table concentrate to regrind, tabling cleaning, and concentrate with one option for sulfide flotation to remove sulphides followed by WHIMS (wet high intensity magnetic separation).
-The gravity tails (combined rougher and cleaner tails) would go to scheelite flotation.
+SGS prepared a general process flowsheet which anticipates grinding, gravity (tabling), table concentrate to regrind, tabling cleaning, and concentrate cleaning, with one option being for sulfide flotation to remove sulphides followed by WHIMS (wet high intensity magnetic separation) to remove paramagnetics.
+The gravity tails (combined rougher and cleaner tails) could go to scheelite flotation.
 From these data, Mr. Paul Berndt, FAusIIM, a Director of Happy Creek with extensive experience in tungsten mineral processing, prepared a mass balance with reference to standard practice at operating tungsten mines.
-This trial has returned 75.8% of the WO3 within a 68% WO3 concentrate.
-Although this program has improved and refined previous work, several metallurgical options remain to be explored that could refine the processing further.
+This methodology returned a recovery of 75.8% of the contained tungsten within a 68% WO3 grade concentrate.
+This program has built upon, improved and refined previous work; however, several metallurgical options remain to be explored that could refine the processing further.